iendjinn/iendjinn/systems.markdown

 ## Spooky

 I've run 2.5 campaigns in this setting.
-The current iteration is set during the fall of the Tavarin Empire, whereas previous campaigns have been a hundreds after.
+The current iteration is set during the fall of the Tavarin Empire, whereas previous campaigns have been set a few hundred years after this event.

 When designing these rules I probably went a little hard on trying to emulate the in your face art style of Mork Borg, but I had **fun**.